 Another significant change is the house.
 (I’ve seen the original one from the series.
 It is located in the Los Angeles Arboretum and looks exactly like it did in the television show.
 At least it did in 1977.)
 The new one is, apparently, mostly CG and consists of one “real” floor.
 While it is something to see, it lacks the style of the original, located in Arcadia, California.

 The film starts with a blonde (Doubleday, best known for Mr Robot.) being stalked by a group of masked men.
 We then meet the guests, all five of them; although two are sharing the same fantasy.
-The film also trots out Roarke’s “assistant” and we move into the long disjointed segue into the multiple storyline.
+The film also trots out Roarke’s “assistant” and we move into the long disjointed segue into the multiple storylines.

 Modern touches such as the addition of mobile phones and the internet, do not detract as much as the lack of elegance from this new imagining of Roarke.
 To be fair, there could not have been many actors who were capable of filling Montalban’s shoes.
 (An actor who could not only be so otherworldly, kindly and sophisticated as Roarke but could also chew up scenery like no one else as Khan in Star Trek’s Wrath of Khan.)